 Restaurants in Edinburgh

-While expats may expect restaurants in Edinburgh to dish up little more than glorified pub grub or traditional Scottish fare rumoured to make your stomach turn and your oesophagus burn, in reality, the city boasts an eclectic culinary scene that seems to be finding its footing more firmly every year.
+While expats may expect restaurants in Edinburgh to dish up little more than glorified pub grub or traditional Scottish fare rumoured to make stomachs turn and oesophagi burn, in reality, the city boasts an eclectic culinary scene that seems to be finding its footing more firmly every year.

-Not to say that those moving to Edinburgh should forsake legendary classics like fish-n-chips and haggis, but once you've satisfied your initial craving for this rough-n-ready food, there's a long list of award-winning restaurants and equally enticing hole-in-the-walls to make meal time adventurous.
+Not to say that those moving to Edinburgh should forsake legendary classics like fish-n-chips and haggis, but once the initial craving for this rough-n-ready food has been satisfied, there's a long list of award-winning restaurants and equally enticing hole-in-the-walls to make meal time adventurous.

-Everything from Kurdish kebab stands to vegetarian haute-cuisine is available amidst Edinburgh's cobbled alleyways and wide Georgian avenues, and wherever you decide to tantalise your taste buds you can guarantee a good Scottish whisky will be on hand to wash it all down.
+Everything from Kurdish kebab stands to vegetarian haute-cuisine is available amidst Edinburgh's cobbled alleyways and wide Georgian avenues, and wherever expats may choose to tantalise their taste buds, it is guaranteed that a good Scottish whisky will be on hand to wash it all down.

 Address: 248 Morrison Street, HaymarketExpats looking for something inexpensive, uncomplicated but no less delicious should certainly try Chop Chop for quality northern-style Chinese.
 Voted the best in Scotland in 2008.

 Wing Sing InnAddress: 147 Dundee Street, Dalry

 Frequented by most of Edinburgh's Chinese population, Wing Sing Inn is a shoe-in when it comes to authentic and inspiring Asian dishes.
 Great value for money.